JohnKendrick/PDielec/Sphinx/software.rst

 The output file should come from a run containing three datasets.
 One to calculate the wavefunction at the optimised geometry, one to calculate the field perturbations and one to calculate the second derivatives.
 Examples of input files and output files are available with the distribution.
 The package should be compatible with AbInit 8 to 10.

 QE
 ---
 The output file is the dynamical matrix file, specified by "filedyn" in a run of the quantum espresso phonon package.
 Examples of input and output files are given in the PDielec distribution.
 It is assumed that this files ends with a ".dynG" extension.
-The latest version of QE for which the package has been tested is version 7.3.1.
+For Raman calculations, the reader supports tensors in the phonon log and companion ``tensors.xml``.
+Keep matching dynamical-matrix and tensor files together; see ``Examples/Powder_Raman/QE`` for a complete dataset.
-pdgui is capable of reading the output log file of pwscf and ph, but it is recommended to use the pwscf.xml and the .dynG file written by ph and pwscf.
+The latest version of QE for which the package has been tested is version 7.3.1. pdgui is capable of reading the output log file of pwscf and ph, but it is recommended to use the pwscf.xml and the .dynG file written by ph and pwscf.

 FHI-Aims
 --------
 The vibrational frequencies and intensities calculation uses FHI-Aims and the get_vibrations.py script which is distributed with it.
 After determining the optimised cell, the script is used to generate perturbed single point calculations of the forces and the polarization which are then used to provide data for numerical differentiation to form the hessian and the IR intensities.
 An example of the output from these calculations is provided in Examples/FHI-Aims/Na2SO42.
 In this example, PDGui requires the hessian.na2so42.dat, masses.na2so42.dat, geometry.in and the Dielectric/ directory.